TomatorCZ/master-thesis/Notes/Proposals/Type-inference-using-implicit-operators.md

 ## Summary

-Allow compiler to use operators for implicit casting during inference.
+Allow the compiler to use operators for implicit casting during inference.

 # Motivation